ishandudeja/refactor-this/README.md

+## Changes
+ADO.Net SQL DataAccess changes to Entity Framework DataAccess Implement Unity dependency Injection for controller, service and repository has be introduced Remove Business Logic Code from Controller and increase reusability.
+Place all business Logic in Model.
+Implement CORS to accept Cross origin request

 # Refactoring Assessment

 This repository contains a terribly written Web API project.
 It's terrible on purpose, so you can show us how we can improve it.